HandyLukita1/file-based-to-do-list-manager/README.md

 # file-based-to-do-list-manager
-me, tris,  are developing a file based to do list manager which is helps to make task more efficient.
+me, and tris,  are developing a file based to do list manager which is helps to make task more efficient.